 - Security information – History of criminal convictions

 Completing the application form should take around 10 minutes in total.
-To avoid delays in the processing time or rejection of the application, all applicants are advised to double-check the information provided for any possible errors or inaccuracies.
+To avoid delays in the processing time or rejection of the application, all applicants are advised to double-check the information for any possible errors or inaccuracies.

-It generally can take between one to three business days to get a response for the New Zealand eTA from Switzerland application.
+Processing times for the NZ visa waiver are usually quick.
 Although most applications are approved within 1 business day, travellers from Switzerland are advised to apply at least 3 business days prior to their expected departure date in order to allow sufficient processing time.

-If approved, the applicant will receive the NZ eTA in PDF format via email.
-As the approved eTA is also electronically attached to the applicant’s passport, it is not mandatory to print out the eTA.
+If approved, the petitioner will receive the NZeTA in PDF format via email.
+As the approved visa waiver document is also electronically attached to the applicant’s passport, it is not mandatory to print out the NZeTA.
 Nevertheless, it is still a good idea to print a copy to present at NZ border control alongside their passport, just in case they request it.

-It is necessary to use the same passport to travel to New Zealand as that used to complete the eTA online application form.
+It is necessary to use the same passport to travel to New Zealand as that provided to complete the eTA online application form.
 Travellers with dual citizenship should keep this in mind.